-The University of Maryland, Baltimore Police Force offers the Rape Aggression Defense System (R.A.D.), a program of realistic self-defense tactics and techniques for all members of the UMB community.
+The University of Maryland, Baltimore Police Force and the Interprofessional Student Leadership Service Initiatives (ISLSI) office offer the Rape Aggression Defense System (R.A.D.), a program of realistic self-defense tactics and techniques for all members of the UMB community.
 The R.A.D.
-System is a comprehensive, course that begins with awareness, prevention, risk reduction, and risk avoidance, while progressing on to the basics of hands-on defense training.
+System is a comprehensive course that begins with awareness, prevention, risk reduction, and risk avoidance, while progressing on to the basics of hands-on defense training.
 R.A.D. is not a martial arts program.
-The UMBPF, in conjunction with University Recreation and Fitness (URecFit), notifies the campus community when the course will be taught.
+The UMBPF, in conjunction with Interprofessional Student Learning and Service Initiatives (ISLSI), notifies the University community when the course will be taught.